 Interestingly, the number of employed physicians in Germany with a migrant background has more than doubled in the past ten years.
-The number was around 28,310 in 2012.
-Of the newly registered physicians in Germany in 2011, around 28 percent were of foreign background.
+The number was around 37,878 in 2015.
+Of the newly registered physicians in Germany in 2014, around 30 percent were of foreign background.
 Still, the need for physicians will continue to increase due to demographic change and technological advances.
-According to data from the German Medical Association, there were 5,500 positions for physicians in Germany that could not be filled in 2011.

 The job description in the health and nursing field comprises the independent observation, consultation, support and care of patients in an in-patient or outpatient setting.
 Additionally, it includes the documentation and evaluation of caregiving measures as well as carrying out doctor’s orders and providing assistance during medical procedures.
 At the same time, health and nursing professionals serve as a point of contact for patients’ relatives.

 The task of health and paediatric nursing professionals consists of caring for infants, children and adolescents who are sick or dependent on care.
 This includes recognising needs and providing assistance based on the child’s stage of development, as well as supporting relatives during critical situations.
 Members of the paediatric nursing profession primarily work in the neonatal or children’s ward of hospitals, or provide outpatient paediatric nursing care outside of hospitals.
 They also work in paediatric clinics and other special facilities for children.

 The past years have seen an increase in both the number of students training in the health and nursing field as well as the number of those training in the health and paediatric nursing field.